 ‘And not only that it’s personal as well it’s me on that screen (2) you know it’s me on that screen I’m looking at how I’m going to age in years to come (2) you know it’s not somebody else’ (P22, Keith, age 25 years, L317-319).

-Other anti-smoking interventions and advertisements were discussed with many participants referring to them as not personal:
+Other anti-smoking interventions and advertisements were discussed with many participants referring to them as impersonal:

 ‘Cigarette packets these days come with all the lung images on but you never actually see your own lungs so (1) it doesn’t really affect you, you know cool I’m never going to see so does it really matter to me’ (P25, Liam, age 22 years, L164-167).